mdbtxt1

 If you want to view a low-resolution image quickly, you have to choose points (values of C) to iterate in some way other than a normal grid scan.
 Melinda Green, Paul Bourke and Marc Jaouen choose points at random, however this produces a noisy "snow" effect that makes it necessary to do much more iteration before the subtle details of the Buddhabrot image become visible.
 A grid scan, or an interleaved stagged grid scan like that used in ordered dithering will reduce (but not eliminate) the noise.

-The basic Buddhabrot image is similar to a view of the entire 4-dimensional Julia-Mandelbrot Space collapsed to a single plane (the Z plane), and showing all the Iterates of Z0=0, but no iterates for any other initial Z. This shows the orbits, which contain different numbers of attracting points depending on the periods of the individual orbits.
-However because the bounded orbits do not get plotted, the Buddhabrot image only contains iterates of 0 for the Fatou dusts.
+The standard Buddhabrot image shows all the Iterates of Z0=0, but no iterates for any other initial Z. As such, it shows the orbits, which contain different numbers of attracting points depending on the periods of the individual orbits.
+However because non-escaping points are not included, the bounded orbits do not get plotted, the Buddhabrot image only contains iterates of 0 for the Fatou dusts.
 The points that have high dwell values dominate, and their orbits include many points that fall near the value of C used for that iteration.
 The C values of points with high dwells are the points near the boundary of the Mandelbrot set, and that is why the Buddhabrot image contains an image of the Mandelbrot set.

 There are also many rotated and enlarged copies in different places.
 All of the rotated and enlarged copies are preimages under the iteration of the escaping C values.
 The number of copies depends on the various periods of the orbital dynamics near the points being iterated.
 For example, there is one extra image of the area around R2.1/2a, two extra images each of the areas around R2.1/3a and R2.2/3a, and so on.
 The images of the smaller mu-atoms are fainter because fewer iterates contribute to them.
 Because of the Squaring that occurs to the iterate once per period in its iteration, many of the preimages have the characteristic shape of a Mu-molecule, a cardioid with mu-unit decorations, and the cardioid's cusp is near the origin.